shehreendheda/katacoda-scenarios/taggingv2/taggingk8s/step3.md

     ![community-environment-timeseries](taggingk8s/assets/community-environment-timeseries.png)

-4. In the new timeseries graph, click any of the lines and view the options.
+4. In the new timeseries graph, click any of the data areas and view the options.

     Say, you want to see which containers the data is related to.

-5. Select **View related hosts**, and in the host map that opens, change **Hosts** to **Containers**.
+    Select **View related hosts**, and in the host map that opens, change **Hosts** to **Containers**.

     You can see that the `environment` and `team` tags are already selected in **Filter by** because you used these tags to filter the data to create the timeseries graph.

     Because of the tags, you can jump between the graph in the dashboard and the associated containers in the container map.

-6. Now, let's create a table that lists the kubernetes memory usage of any or all teams by color (an internal company designation).
+5. Now, let's create a table that lists the kubernetes memory usage of any or all teams by color (an internal company designation).

     First, you need to set up the <a href="https://docs.datadoghq.com/tagging/assigning_tags/?tab=agentv6#environment-variables" target="_datadog">template variable</a> that will allow you to select which team’s memory usage you want to view.